jmagrippis/dart/README.md

 # Digital Self Assistant

-You assistant on the internet: it's you.
+Your assistant on the internet: it's you.